peter-smallidge/slash-wall-vegetation/README.md

 The file "regen_and_plot_input_cleaning" works with the plot data and the regen data.
 The plot data are made tidy and include a categorization of the plot as stocked or unstocked based on varying levels of seedling counts per acre for commercial, diversity, and interfering species for stems 4.5 ft to 9 ft.
 Plus the same for these as 12" to 4.5ft.
 Note that type=diverse includes commercial and diversity species and should not be summed per acre and added with commercial per acre.

+Three plots in the gas line harvest were located in areas that were not harvested.
+Those have been excluded from the regen and plot data in the "input" file using this code. filter(!point %in% c("864", "866", "810")).
+These plot have been excluded from the file "seedling_ht_analysis.Rmd" as well.